 As reported by the Guttmacher Institute, medication abortion restrictions generally fall into three categories: (1) requiring licensed physicians to perform medication abortions; (2) requiring the abortion provider to be physically present during the procedure and counseling session; (3) and requiring strict adherence to the outdated FDA protocol.

-Two states (Ohio and Texas) require mifepristone to be provided in accordance with the outdated FDA protocol.
-A third state, Arizona, is set to implement regulations requiring the use of the FDA protocol beginning in April 2014, although a lawsuit challenging the regulation was filed in early March 2014.
-Two additional states, North Dakota and Oklahoma have enacted laws requiring the use of the FDA protocol, but the laws have been blocked by courts and are currently not in effect.
+Three states (North Dakota, Ohio, and Texas) require mifepristone to be provided in accordance with the outdated FDA protocol.
+Arizona, Arkansas, and Oklahoma enacted laws requiring the use of the FDA protocol, but the laws have been blocked by courts and are currently not in effect.
 Anti-choice legislators have advocated these types of laws, which require medication abortion to follow the FDA protocols, claiming that such restrictions are in the interest of the health and safety of women.
 In reality, however, such restrictions are an attempt to ban outright, legislate the administration of, or interfere in the delivery of medication abortion.
 These restrictions have also resulted in the arrest and prosecution of women who buy or are suspected of buying abortion pills online.

 The American Medical Association and ACOG have spoken out against the efforts in Texas and elsewhere to dictate medical practice by forcing physicians who prescribe medication abortions to follow the FDA protocol.
 In an amicus brief filed before the Fifth Circuit Court of Appeals in Planned Parenthood v.
 Abbott, ACOG stated its opposition to the medication abortion restrictions set forth in Texas’s omnibus abortion bill, HB 2.
 “Legislators should not block advances in medical care by prohibiting physicians from incorporating the best, and most current, scientific evidence into their patient care,” the ACOG brief in opposition to the Texas restrictions notes: